 - 1. Without prejudice to any judicial, administrative or non-judicial remedy, every data subject shall have the right to lodge a complaint with the European Data Protection Supervisor if the data subject considers that the processing of personal data relating to him or her infringes this Regulation. - 2.
 The European Data Protection Supervisor shall inform the data subject of the progress and the outcome of the complaint, including of the possibility of a judicial remedy pursuant to Article 64. - 3.
-If the European Data Protection Supervisor does not handle a complaint or does not inform the data subject within three months on the progress or outcome of the complaint, the European Data Protection Supervisor complaint shall be deemed to have adopted a negative decision been rejected.
+If the European Data Protection Supervisor does not handle a complaint or does not inform the data subject within three months on the progress or outcome of the complaint, the complaint shall be deemed to have been rejected.

-Right to an effective judicial remedy
+Article 64 Right to an effective judicial remedy